Dridou/Dixeed/README.md

 Everything is not perfect at all but I tried to understand the maximum amount of stuff to do this correclty.
 I used a plugin to create the registration form, which I hope is not forbiden.

+------- How to deploy the live site ---------------- Install XAMPP or other similar software.
+Replace its htdocs directory by this one.
+Replace its sql directory by this one.
+Start XAMPP (Appach and MYSQL server and the site should be running.

+Adrien Nebon-Carle